Picuris Pueblo, New Mexico: Tourism

+In 1991, the tribe opened the four-star Hotel Santa Fe and the Amaya Restaurant, serving Native American cuisine, in Santa Fe, New Mexico.

 Located within the Pueblo are the San Lorenzo de Picurís church and the Picuris Pueblo Museum, which displays and sells the works of local weavers, potters and beadworkers.
 Picuris is particularly known for its micaceous pottery.
 Excavated dwellings are located within the pueblo.
 Self-guided tours and permits for photography within the pueblo are available to visitors.
 Visitors may fish for trout at Pu-La Lake by contacting the Picurís Pueblo Fish & Game and Parks & Wildlife.
 There are also picnic and campground facilities.

 Events

 Their major feast day is San Lorenzo's Day on August 10, during which people of all ages engage in races and the Sunset Dance held on August 9.
 There are Corn Dances and Buffalo Dances in June and August, which may be private ceremonies.
 There are also dances held New Year's Day and in late January and early February that are open to the public.

 An Arts & Crafts fair of weaving, sculpture, beadwork, and jewelry is held the first weekend in July.